Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-enroll-device-x509-java.md

 ## <a name="clean-up-resources"></a>Limpar recursos
-Se quiser explorar o exemplo de serviço Java, não limpe os recursos criados neste Manual de Início Rápido.
-Se não planear continuar, utilize os passos seguintes para eliminar todos os recursos criados no Guia Rápido.
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Feche a janela da saída do exemplo de Java no seu computador.
 1. Feche a janela do _X509 Cert Generator_ no seu computador.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *GROUP NAME* for the X.509 devices you enrolled using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Passos seguintes
-Neste Manual de Início Rápido, inscreveu um grupo de dispositivos X.509 no seu serviço de Aprovisionamento de Dispositivos.
+In this quickstart, you enrolled a simulated group of X.509 devices to your Device Provisioning service.
 Para ficar a conhecer aprofundadamente o aprovisionamento de dispositivos, prossiga no tutorial para a configuração do Serviço Aprovisionamento de Dispositivos no portal do Azure.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub Device Provisioning Service tutorials](./tutorial-set-up-cloud.md) (Tutoriais do Serviço Aprovisionamento de Dispositivos no Hub IoT do Azure)